bisq-network/bisq2/docs/bonded_roles/nodes/oracle_node.md

 ## Requirements:

 - Install the oracle node on a VPS with min.
-8 GB RAM and min 4 vCPUs.
+8 GB RAM, min 4 vCPUs and about 700 GB storage for the un-pruned, indexed Bitcoin blockchain.
 - An oracle node operator need to make a DAO proposal for a bonded role (Bisq2 oracle node).
 After acceptance by DAO voting you need to lock up the BSQ bond (10 000 BSQ)
 - After the bond is locked, register your oracle node in the Bisq2 `User Options/Nodes` screen.
 Follow the instructions